 People begin to gather for worship.
 Some sit in the pews quietly, spending a few moments in reflection and prayer.
 Others greet one another, meet new people or catch up with old friends in the back of the sanctuary.
 As 9:30 draws close, the organist begins the prelude welcoming worshippers to find a seat amongst the gathered community.
 Wesley’s clergy process during the prelude, reaching the chancel steps in time to turn and welcome the congregation.
 “Wesley is a diverse and welcoming congregation,” the pastor says and the whole congregation responds together, “We welcome and extend the grace of God to everyone.”
 Our mission at Wesley is to be just that and we desire our worship service to reflect our vision of that kind of community.

-As the service continues the congregation is invited to passing the peace with their neighbor and then join in singing the opening hymn.
+As the service continues the congregation is invited to join in singing the opening hymn.
 Music is a very important part of worship at Wesley, whether it is congregational singing, choral presentations, solos or instrumentals.
 We value singing together and all the ways music moves and guides us in giving praising and thanksgiving to God.

 Children are important in the life of Wesley Church and we reserve a special place in our service of worship to engage with the youngest among us.
 The children are invited to come forward after the opening hymn to meet with one of the clergy or one of the wonderful lay members of our church for a special time of learning and experience.
 Parents are invited to accompany their children if that is more comfortable for them.
 This time is often just as meaningful for the rest of the congregation as it is for the kids.